swup/progress-plugin/README.md

 out at a random position beteen 0 and the value of this option.
 Set to `0` to always start from the left.

-### hideImmediately
+### finishAnimation

-Whether the progress bar is hidden instantly after a page visit.

-Set to `false` to always complete the transition to `width: 100%` before hiding it.
+Whether the progress bar will complete the transition to 100% before hiding.